Driver Services provides a link between Card Services client drivers

 } ds_ioctl_arg_t;

-commands execute the corresponding Card
+The following ioctl commands execute the corresponding Card

 Services function: